Learn about actual and potential costs

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers need to include the date proposals are due and when award information will be available.

 Buyers should include any other benchmark dates relevant to the project that suppliers will need to be aware of.

 Evaluate major factors to mitigate risk

-During the three years to 2018, overall supply chain risk has been moderate, which slightly cuts into buyer power.
-Iron and steel manufacturers, which are important second-tier suppliers in the workshop crane market, present a high level of risk because prices for iron and steel are highly volatile on the...
+During the three years to 2020, overall supply chain risk has been moderate, which slightly cuts into buyer power.
+Iron and steel manufacturers, which are important second tier suppliers in the workshop crane market, present a high level of risk because prices for iron and steel are highly volatile on...
 Subscribe to learn more.